 - Lower transaction fees for external payments

 Shopify Lite is a much more modest version of the platform that costs $9 per month.
-It’s a Facebook shopping interface that lets you sell products on Facebook only.
-You can set up a mini store on the social network and manage stock and promotions on Facebook Pages or within Messenger.
+It’s a Facebook shopping interface that lets you sell products on Facebook social media platform only.
+You can set up a mini-store on Facebook's social media network and manage stock and promotions on Facebook Pages or within Messenger.

 Typical fees are 2.2% + 20p for credit cards using Basic Shopify which reduce to 1.9% + 20p for Shopify and 1.6% + 20p for Advanced Shopify.
 Additionally, not using Shopify Payments will cost you 2.0% for Basic, 1% for Shopify and .5% for Advanced Shopify.